oasysai/oasysdb/.github/ISSUE_TEMPLATE/do_chore.md

 ---
 name: 🧹 Do Chore
 about: Documentation updates, code refactoring, or other chores.
-title: "CHORE:"
+title: "CHORE: "
 labels: chore
 assignees: ""
 ---

 ### Description

-What is the chore about?
+Please describe the chore you suggest in a few sentences.

 Chore examples:

-- Documentation updates
+- Updating documentation
-- Code refactoring
+- Adding tests or examples
-- Dependency updates
+- Refactoring parts of the codebase

-### Why is this beneficial?
+### Context

-Why do you think this chore is needed?
+Why ist this chore beneficial for the project and its community?